ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 !!! warning "Warning"

-    Currently only first order spatial derivatives and second order derivatives w.r.t. the coefficients are supported.
+    Currently, only first-order spatial derivatives and second-order derivatives w.r.t. the coefficients are supported.

 ## Example Dirichlet energy
 This examples shows how the energy, gradient and Hessian of a [dirichlet energy](https://en.wikipedia.org/wiki/Dirichlet_energy) can be calculated.